Spaying and Neutering for Dogs and Cats in Groveport Keeps Pets Well

-When you bring in your new pet to be examined and meet their veterinarian, the conversation will inevitably turn to their reproductive health.
-Whether your new family member is 6 weeks old or 2 years old, if their reproductive organs are intact, your doctor will want to discuss spaying and neutering with you.
+When you bring in your new pet for an examination and to meet their veterinarian, the conversation will inevitably turn to cat and dog neuter or spay.
+Whether your new family member is 6 weeks old or 2 years old, if their reproductive organs are intact, your vet will want to discuss this with you.
 The prospect of putting your pet through surgery may be unpleasant, but not having them “fixed” could have many negative consequences for their well-being.
 We’re dedicated to keeping the pets of Groveport and surrounding areas as healthy as possible, so we strongly recommend this surgery for all our patients.

 According to the ASPCA, spaying helps to prevent harmful uterine infections and breast tumors in approximately 50% of dogs, and 90% of cats.
-Both males and females can avoid potentially fatal diseases if they’re spayed or neutered as soon as they’re old enough.
+Both males and females can avoid potentially fatal diseases if they undergo surgery as soon as they’re old enough.

 It’s our responsibility to talk to pet owners about every aspect of their pet’s healthcare needs.
-We want you and your pet to live comfortably and happily together, and having them spayed or neutered will go a long way towards ensuring that.
+We want you and your pet to live comfortably and happily together, and spay or neuter surgery goes a long way towards ensuring that.
 These routine surgeries will reduce and/or eliminate the following: